keycdn/optimus/readme.txt

 = How does it work? =
 During the uploading process of images to the media library, the *Optimus* plugin simultaneously sends the images to the *Optimus* server, where the incoming material is processed and sent back in optimized form.
 Afterwards, the *Optimus* plugin saves the image version with a reduced file size in the media library.

 The optimization of images - *including thumbnails* - is conducted in the background and outside of the view of the user.
-The compression gains per file are displayed by Optimus within the media library in form of a percentage value, see [screenshot](https://wordpress.org/plugins/optimus/screenshots/).
+The image compression gains per file are displayed by Optimus within the media library in form of a percentage value, see [screenshot](https://wordpress.org/plugins/optimus/screenshots/).

-Differently from common optimization tools, Optimus never alters the quality of images.
+Differently from common optimization tools, this WordPress image optimization pluign never alters the quality of images.
 Instead, superfluous information that is saved by image processing programs and is not even necessary for displaying the image is extracted from image files.
 This way, the quality of the graphics remains intact while the image size can be reduced significantly.
 If you wish, Optimus keeps all author, EXIF and copyright information contained within the photos — the compressional gains will be correspondingly lower.

 Optimus optional support the conversion of images to the thrifty [*WebP* image format](https://www.keycdn.com/blog/convert-to-webp-the-successor-of-jpeg/).